mirte-robot/mirte-documentation/doc/development/mirte_architecture.rst

         :width: 600
         :alt: Full Software Architecture

-      Full architecture overview of the Mirte software.
+      Full architecture overview of the MIRTE software.
 Repositories are shown in red, ROS nodes in blue, and systemd services in green.
 More explanation can be found in the corresponding tabs.
 The dataflow is shown with arrows and will be explained in the next section.